fukusuket/AtCoder-Chrome-Extention/README.md

 ```

 ## Acknowledgments
-This tool is based on the following tools.
+This extention is based on the following tools.
 - [ac-unit-test](https://github.com/YujiSoftware/ac-unit-test) by @YujiSoftware